Putin meets Assad, calls for 'political process' on Syria - Journal du Cameroun

 Putin also congratulated Assad on the “successes of the Syrian government’s army in the fight against terrorist groups”.

-Russia has been involved in Syria’s civil war since September 2015.
-Its military support not only ensured the survival of Assad’s regime, it changed the course of the war.
+Russia, Iran and Turkey have been attempting to resolve the conflict in the talks that started last year in Astana in competition with a US and UN-backed Geneva initiative.

-In a statement from the Syrian presidency, Assad said “we have evaluated the political process” and will select candidates for a constitutional committee, a suggestion proposed in January at a summit in Sochi, that will work with the United Nations.
+In a statement from the Syrian presidency, Assad added on Thursday “we have evaluated the political process” and will select candidates for a constitutional committee, a suggestion proposed in January at a summit in Sochi, that will work with the United Nations.

-According to a Kremlin statement, Assad said “stability is improving” in Syria, “opening the door to the political process we started some time ago”.
+According to the Kremlin statement, Assad said “stability is improving” in Syria, “opening the door to the political process we started some time ago”.

 “We know it will not be easy because some countries do not want stability to return to Syria.
 But with you and other partners and friends, we will continue to make strong progress in the peace process,” Assad was quoted as saying in the statement.